apurbzz-1994/SimpleVegan/README.md

 # Simple Vegan Website

+A concept website that facilitates vegan individuals to connect with the vegan community.
-#### Technologies used: ASP.NET, C#, JavaScript, ASP.NET Entity Framework, SignalR, Bootstrap
+Technologies used: ASP.NET, C#, JavaScript, ASP.NET Entity Framework, SignalR, Bootstrap

 ### Concept